 Rodrigo Valenzuela’s work in photography, video, and installation is rooted in the contradictory genres of documentary and fiction.
 In New Land, Valenzuela presents a suite of newly commissioned desert images on canvas that address the intersecting ideas of home, man-made borders, and dystopia.
 The exhibition also features three videos that focus on individual experiences of labor and immigration, calling attention to the limits of American democracy.

-Maria TV (still) by Rodrigo Valenzuela, 2014, HD digital video, run time 17 min 15 sec, edition of 5 plus 1 AP.
+Rodrigo Valenzuela, Maria TV (still), 2014, HD digital video, run time 17 min 15 sec, edition of 5 plus 1 AP.
 Image courtesy the artist and Upfor Gallery.